-Residential and transit land use types could have the greatest impact in expanding the canopy (Fig. 6).
+Residential and industrial land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
-Many transit properties are publicly owned and could therefore be the easiest to work with.
 Residential property owners could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.
+Industrial property owners could be encouraged to plant more trees through tree adoptions, ordinances that encourage tree preservation, or stormwater fee rebates for properties that have more canopy.